China Sourcing Agents

 Visionox (China).
 Specializes in flexible AMOLED — relevant for curved display wearables.
 Higher price, but enables unique form factors that rigid panels cannot achieve.

-When sourcing, ask the factory to specify the panel brand and part number in the BOM, not just “AMOLED 1.43 inch.”
+When sourcing smartwatches, ask the factory to specify the panel brand and part number in the BOM, not just “AMOLED 1.43 inch.”
 Panel swaps mid-production (often driven by factory supply shortages) can change display color accuracy, brightness, and power consumption without notification.
 Include a panel brand lock clause in the purchase agreement.

 Heart Rate Sensor Accuracy Validation